UEFA drops Euro hosts Dublin, Bilbao, mulls Super League reprisals

 Munich, venue for world champions France against Germany on June 15, got the go-ahead for their four matches after confirmation from local authorities they would be able "to welcome a minimum of 14,500 spectators", UEFA's statement confirmed.

-"There have been no promises of any kind to guarantee spectators," he stressed.
+However, Munich mayor Dieter Reiter said: "There have been no promises of any kind to guarantee spectators."

 While there will be disappointment in Dublin and Bilbao for missing out, UEFA expressed its "appreciation and gratitude" to the two cities, saying "both are considered as good venues to host future UEFA events".